-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant $extsf{ }$
+Filed by the Registrant $\ oxtimes$

+1

-Filed by a Party other than the Registrant $\ \square$
+Party other than the Registrant

-Check the appropriate box:
+Che ck the a appropriate box:

-- Preliminary Proxy Statement
+Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement
+X Definitive Proxy Statement

-- Definitive Additional Materials
+Defir nitive Additional Materials

-- □ Soliciting Material Under Rule14a-12
+Solic iting Material Under Rule14a-12

 NABI BIOPHARMACEUTICALS

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+Payı nent of Filing Fee (Check the appropriate box):

+X ee required.

-- ⊠ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):
+computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securities to which transaction applies:

+(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

 (4) Proposed maximum aggregate value of transaction:

 (5) Total fee paid:

-□ Fee paid previously with preliminary materials.
+Fee I paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

 (1) Amount Previously Paid:

 (2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed:

+5800 Park of Commerce Boulevard, N.W.
+Boca Raton, Florida 33487

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 13, 2005
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 12, 2006

-The annual meeting of stockholders (the "Annual Meeting") of Nabi Biopharmaceuticals, a Delaware corporation (the "Company"), will be held at 10:00 a.m. on Friday, May 13, 2005, at the Renaissance Boca Raton Hotel, 2000 N.W.
+The annual meeting of stockholders (the "Annual Meeting") of Nabi Biopharmaceuticals, a Delaware corporation (the "Company"), will be held at 10:00 a.m. on Friday, May 12, 2006, at the Renaissance Boca Raton Hotel, 2000 N.W.
 19th Street, Boca Raton, Florida, for the following purposes:

-1. To elect a Board of Directors; and

-2. To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- 1. To elect a Board of Directors; - 2.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 30, 2006; and - 3.
+To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-Stockholders of record at the close of business on March 25, 2005, are entitled to notice of and to vote at the Annual Meeting.
+Stockholders of record at the close of business on March 24, 2006 are entitled to notice of and to vote at the Annual Meeting.